One Stop Resource Guide

 Find Help and Services in Your Community

-There are a myriad of disability, health and human service programs in every state and community however they are not always easy to find.
+There are a myriad of disability resources and health and human service programs in every state.
+However they are not always easy to find.
 Whether you need healthcare, home modifications, or financial assistance—we can direct you to the organizations that can help.

 Directory of Centers for Independent Living (CILs) which are private, nonprofit corporations that provide services to maximize the independence of individuals with disabilities and the accessibility of the communities they live in.
 CIL’s provide individual and systems advocacy, independent living skills training, information and referral and peer counseling.

 Directory of offices that oversee the statewide delivery of individually appropriate services and supports to persons with disabilities.

 Directory of State Councils on Developmental Disabilities.
 Councils are federally funded programs charged with identifying the most pressing needs of people with developmental disabilities in their state or territory.
 Councils work to promote self-determination, integration and inclusion for people with developmental disabilities.